 By Jo Jeffries.
-Last updated 20th July 2022.
-Visiting the zoo could be considered a fun activity, whether you are taking children to see the animals or visiting for your own pleasure.
-However, if you or any member of your party are injured in a zoo accident, then you may not have had such a good time there.
+Last updated 21st November 2022.
+Visiting the zoo could be considered a fun activity, whether you are taking children to see the animals or visiting for yourself.
+However, if you or any member of your party are injured in a zoo accident, you may not have had such a good time there.
 Likewise, if you suffer an accident while you are working at the zoo, it would not be a pleasant experience.
 If the zoo accident you were in led to injuries, and the zoo could be seen as being at fault, then you may be able to claim some compensation for the injuries you’ve suffered.
+Here, we discuss injury compensation claims for zoo attacks, slips, trips and falls and more.
+We also offer an alternative to an injury claim calculator, which you might find useful in getting guidance on how much you could claim.

 Claiming for Zoo Accidents – Who could be eligible?